johnwargo/moddable-helper/readme.md

 The module supports the following commands:

-* `init` - Create an empty configuration file in the current folder
+* `mddbl init` - Create an empty configuration file in the current folder
-* `config edit` - Edit the project's configuration file
+* `mddbl config edit` - Edit the project's configuration file
-* `config show` - Display the contents of the configuration file
+* `mddbl config show` - Display the contents of the configuration file
-* `config sort` - Sort the module and target lists by name
+* `mddbl config sort` - Sort the module and target lists by name
-* `deploy <module> <target>` - Deploy the selected module (module or host) to the specified target device
+* `mddbl deploy <module> <target>` - Deploy the selected module (module or host) to the specified target device
-* `list modules` - Display the list of modules defined in the `modules` section of the configuration file
+* `mddbl list modules` - Display the list of modules defined in the `modules` section of the configuration file
-* `list targets` - Display the list of targets defined in the `targets` section of the configuration file
+* `mddbl list targets` - Display the list of targets defined in the `targets` section of the configuration file
-* `wipe <target>` - Wipe the selected target device
+* `mddbl wipe <target>` - Wipe the selected target device

 Detailed instructions for these commands provided below.